YahyaBazzalDev/python_wifi_pass_getter/README.md

 # vigilant-octo-tribble
 Welcome To My Wifi_Cracker Code.
-First Of All You Must Have Saved Network In Order To Work With This Script
+First Of All In Order To Work With This Script You Must Put The Name Of The Network Name.Also, You Must Saved Wifi.